 Many have questions and they want to know, ‘Why?
 Why Lenny?
 Why now?
 Why was he kayaking?
 Etc.,’

 I fully understand the lostness we feel when a great man of God is ripped from our lives.
-Tomorrow is going to be painful (and I miss my miss ya, babe) however I believe the Word which says on numerous occasions that our days are determined and our limits appointed.
+Tomorrow is going to be painful (and I miss ya, babe) however I believe the Word which says on numerous occasions that our days are determined and our limits appointed.
 Therefore, I can’t hide behind the ‘why’s’ in my life.
 I must set my feet upon the path that leads to God’s heart and use the time that IS and that REMAINS placing my fragile heart in His hands.
 I must continuously surrender my rights and those sins which so easily set me back and remain mold-able…IF I would change my world and be a witness.

 The question is not, Why?
 But why not?
 Why not Lenny?
 Why Jaxson?

 Lenny often shared at funerals that even if a saint could return from heaven’s portals they would not desire to leave God’s presence, and perfect peace, to come back to a works ravaged by chaos.